 Combining the same parameters: cities, in this example

-Two different parameters can be combined: city and name, in this example
+Combining two different parameters : city and name, in this example

 Excluding a parameter can also be useful.
 For example, if you want to display all the payment methods except SMS donations, follow these steps: